The smallest condo in Vancouver is fit for a mouse -literally.

-Clark put a camera inside the mouse-house to record his daughters’ reactions to finding out the mouse had permanently moved in, and it’s adorable.
+A camera was placed inside the mouse-house to record the man’s daughters’ reactions to finding out the mouse had permanently moved in, and it’s adorable.

-The mouse (aka Clark) also left a small letter to the girls to explain who he is, and why he moved in.
+The mouse also left a small letter to the girls to explain who he is, and why he moved in.